datastackacademy/deb-intro/README.md

 ## The Data Engineering Hub

-Welcome to the intro repository for Data Engineering Bootcamp.
-This repository contains the first 2 chapters of our larger data engineering curriculum, which is taught in a 17-week bootcamp.
+Welcome to the intro repository for Data Engineering Bootcamp!
+The full bootcamp curriculum contains seventeen chapters, taught over seventeen weeks.
 This public preview is limited to the Getting Started Guide and first two chapters of material.

 Learn more about the course at [datastack.academy](https://www.datastack.academy/)!